 - Supported the development and launch of SpaceScout, a mobile app to help students find study spaces on the Seattle and Tacoma campuses.
 Spaces on the Bothell campus are being added during 2013-14.

-- In partnership with Student Technology Fee Committee, launched MyPlan, a web-based tool to help students plan their path to degree (overview, Spring 2013 update).
+- In partnership with Student Technology Fee Committee, launched MyPlan, a web-based tool to help students plan their path to degree, recently featured in an article on successful online aids to face-to-face advising (video, overview, Spring 2013 update).

 - Guided development of new technology-enhanced active learning classrooms (ALC) in Odegaard Undergraduate Library.